werewolf2188/azure-mobile-apps-android-client/README.md

 If you are new to Mobile Services, you can get started by following our tutorials for connecting your Mobile Services cloud backend to [Android apps](http://azure.microsoft.com/en-us/documentation/articles/mobile-services-android-get-started/).

+## Version Information

+There are two major versions of this SDK:

+- SDK v2.x.x is used with Azure Mobile Services.
+- SDK v3.x.x is used with Azure App Service / Azure Mobile Apps.

+Please ensure you are using the right SDK version that matches your backend cloud service.

 ## Download Source Code

 To get the source code of our SDKs and samples via **git** just type: